fpeaudecerf/marine_snow_model/README.md

 # marine_snow_model

 This repository contains the code associated to the theoretical model of marine particle degradation coupled to sinking speed presented in the manuscript:

-"Sinking enhances the degradation of organic particles by marine bacteria", Uria Alcolombri , François J. Peaudecerf , Vicente Fernandez , Lars Behrendt , Kang Soo Lee, Roman Stocker Nature Geosciences (2021) accepted
+"Sinking enhances the degradation of organic particles by marine bacteria", Uria Alcolombri , François J. Peaudecerf , Vicente Fernandez , Lars Behrendt , Kang Soo Lee, Roman Stocker *Nature Geosciences* (accepted 2021)
 DOI: TBD
 Link to publisher: TBD

 The files are organised as follow:
 - dynamic_laws.py contains all the support functions for computing the particle dynamics and associated fluxes;